josdejong/tabular-json/src/content/pages/index.md

 Tabular-JSON aims to be just as simple as JSON and CSV.
 It combines the best of JSON, CSV, and NDJSON, but without their drawbacks.
 It is human-readable, compact, and supports rich data structures and streaming.
 The aim of Tabular-JSON is to be a data format, not a configuration format.

+Read ["Tabular-JSON: Combining the best of JSON and CSV"](https://jsoneditoronline.org/indepth/specification/tabular-json/) to learn more about the background of Tabular-JSON.

 ## Playground

 Play around with Tabular-JSON in the interactive playground: